Legal issues

 Pol.
 “Czapkę załóż!”

 If you think of going outside, and the weather is so-so, those would be the parting words you'd hear from a Polish grandma.
 And all in all, it’s generally a good piece of advice.
-It will prevent the heat from escaping from your head – although the scale of this phenomenon might not be as grand as we were led to believe.
+A hat will prevent the heat from escaping through your head – it's hard to dispute that.
+But the scale of this phenomenon might not be as grand as we were led to believe.
 Back in the day, my grandma claimed that as much as 40% of body heat was lost through the head.

 Nowadays, we know this percentage to be something of a modern myth.
 Its origins can be traced back to the US Army survival manual from the 1970s.
-It has been since debunked by scientists, who pointed out that if that were to be true, you would be just as cold if you went outside without a hat as if you went without pants!
+It has been since debunked by scientists, who pointed out that if that were to be true, you would be just as cold without a hat as if you went without a pair of pants!

 Even though the head heat loss percentage is significantly lower than suspected, it’s still sound advice to wear a hat when it’s cold outside.

-*The validity of this particular wisdom depends on how you look at, really.
-After all, if your Grandma never really specified why you should put on a hat – then perhaps she just thought that you would look cute in it.
+*The validity of this particular wisdom depends on technicalities, really.
+After all, if your Grandma never specified why you should put on a hat – then perhaps she just thought that you would look cute in it?
 In this case, it’s 100% true.

 Pol .„Nie siedź na betonie, bo wilka dostaniesz”

 With a literal translation of this Grandma’s wisdom, you might be thinking: “Neat!
-I got to get a wolf?
+I get to have a wolf?
 Like a wolf plushie or perhaps a real one, just like Jon Snow in Game of Thrones?”

 Well, not quite.
 This phrase is a Polish equivalent to the old wives’ tale that sitting on cold surfaces gives you piles, aka hemorrhoids.

-It seems that half of us will end up “getting a wolf”, but unfortunately, it won’t be half as fun as we might have imagined.
-And you thought that “The Game of Thrones” couldn’t possibly disappoint you more.
+It seems that half of us will end up “getting a wolf” whether we want it or not.
+But unfortunately, it won’t be half as fun as we might have neem led to imagine by some fantasy series.
+And just whne you thought that “The Game of Thrones” couldn’t possibly disappoint you more.

-* Sure, so cold doesn’t give you piles, but there are high odds of you getting it anyway.
-And if you do, you can bet the first words out of your grandma’s mouth will be: “I told you so!”
+* Sure, so cold doesn’t give you piles, but given the high odds of you getting it anyways, you can bet the first words out of your grandma’s mouth will be: “I told you so!”

 Pol. „Siedź cicho, bo przyjdzie licho…”

-Such is in this case: in the Slavic culture, the aforementioned licho is a mysterious, demonic creature personifying misfortune and disease.
-It was said to rarely appear to humans, but when it did, it was in the form of a skeleton-like, one-eyed crone.
-If you were looking for a clearer graphic concept, googling this term will give you a creature not unlike a lovechild between a LOTR’s Nazgul and a Demogorgon from “The Stanger Things”.
+And so, here is where the aforementioned licho comes into play.
+In the Slavic culture, licho is a mysterious, demonic creature, personifying misfortune and disease.
+It was said to rarely appear to humans, but when it did, it would take the form of a skeletal, one-eyed crone.
+If you were looking for a clearer graphic concept, googling this term would give you a creature not unlike a lovechild between a LOTR’s Nazgul and a Demogorgon from “The Stanger Things”.

 Suffice to say – not exactly a fun perspective for a prospective kidnappee, is it?